fr3e1/30-2-notes/Social 30-2/Unit 2/Chapter 5/Chapter 5A - The Impacts of Classical Liberalism.md

 # Notes

 ## 1. Give the definition for modern liberalism
-An ideology that developed over time to address concerns with the inequality and injustices created by a capitalist society, while remaining focused on individual rights, by allowing the government to intervene.
+An [[Ideology]] that developed over time to address concerns with the inequality and injustices created by a capitalist society, while remaining focused on individual rights, by allowing the government to intervene.
 E.g. Labour laws, social programs, etc.

 Modern liberalists started to look at the way things had been working under classic liberalism